Brobin/unl-ceo/readme.md

-# UNL CEO Club
+# UNL CEO

-UNL CEO club website
+Official repo for the UNL Collegiate Entrepeneurs Organization website.
+More details about what the organization does can be found on [the website](http://unlceo.org/)